mkostrun/UBASIC-PLUS/README.md

 - End of line characters *'\n'* and *';'*

+- *config.h*

-- config.h , allows user to select which of the features below (if any) they want in their uBasic build.
+  Allows user to select which of the features below (if any) they want in their uBasic build.

 - Fixep point floats are implemented through Fixed Point Math Library for C by Ivan Voras and Tim Hartnick, https://sourceforge.net/projects/fixedptc.